Holiday houses in Bundaberg

 Taking a drive around the Bundaberg region, it soon becomes clear that the town is all about sugarcane.
 There are towering stalks of the local crop on sugarcane farms wherever you look, and it’s this industry and the town’s strong rum-making heritage that have helped to put Bundaberg on the map — the locally made tipple is well known around the world.
 There’s plenty to learn about the town’s industrial past at Fairymead House Sugar History Museum and the local distillery’s museum.
 In the town centre, you can stroll along the picturesque Burnett River and wander among the flora in Bundaberg Botanic Gardens, or browse the local shops and take five at the cluster of cafes surrounding Bourbong Street and Targo Street.

-Top things to do in Bundaberg
+What are the top things to do in Bundaberg?

 The Hummock Lookout